Gabriella439/nixos-in-production/manuscript/BigPicture.md

   If we're going to use GitOps then we had better use `git`!
 More specifically, we'll likely use a `git` hosting provider like [GitHub](https://github.com/) or [GitLab](https://about.gitlab.com/) which support pull requests and continuous integration.

+  Most companies these days use version control, so this is not a surprising requirement.

 - *A central build server (the "hub")*

   This server initiates builds for continuous integration, which are delegated to builders.

-- *Builders for each platform (the "spokes")*
+- *Builders for each platform*

   These builders perform the actual Nix builds.
 However, remember that everything (even an integration test) is going to be a Nix build, so these builders essentially do all the work.

-  These builders will perform distributed builds on behalf of two clients:
+  These builders will come in two flavors:

-  - The hub, for continuous integration
+  - Builders for the hub (the "spokes")
-  - Developers, when they need to build for a different platform
+  - Builders for developers, when they need to build for a different platform

 - *A cache*